YuSugihara/QTL-seq/README.md

 `-r` : reference fasta

 `-p` : FASTQs of parent.
-Please input pair-end reads separated by comma.
-FASTQs can be gzipped.
+Please input paired-end reads separated by a comma.
+FASTQ files can be gzipped.

 `-b1` : FASTQs of bulk 1.
-Please input pair-end reads separated by comma.
-FASTQs can be gzipped.
+Please input paired-end reads separated by a comma.
+FASTQ files can be gzipped.

 `-b2` : FASTQs of bulk 2.
-Please input pair-end reads separated by comma.
-FASTQs can be gzipped.
+Please input paired-end reads separated by a comma.
+FASTQ files can be gzipped.

 `-n1` : number of individuals in bulk 1.

 `-n2` : number of individuals in bulk 2.

 `-o` : name of output directory.
-Specified name should not exist.
+The specified directory should not already exist.

 ### Example 2 : run QTL-seq from FASTQ with trimming
 ```